tgoudman/tgoudman/README.md

 ## Hi there 👋

-Currently: I am doing an internship at TotalEnergies until mid-October 2026.
+Currently: I am doing an internship at <strong> TotalEnergies </strong>until mid-October 2026.

 **🔭 I'm currently developing an application based on Flask**
 - Learning AJAX